jasleen-dhanoa/Learning_Flows_NODE/README.md

 ## Learning the double gyre system

+This repository is copied from Learn_Double_Gyre repo at hsiehScalAR Lab GitHub repo implemented by KongYao Chee.
+It currently contains implementation of learning double gyre with Neural ODE.

 This repository implements the learning of the dynamics of the double gyre system using Neural ODEs.
 The training procedure is constructed using standard PyTorch tools (https://pytorch.org/docs/stable/index.html) and the torchdiffeq library (https://github.com/rtqichen/torchdiffeq).